EmpathyApp/EmpathyApp/manual-testing/tcl-load.md

 Please note:
 * Don't test the skype page since this will make ajax requests, instead we emulate this ourselves by making multiple requests
+* Tests are run on www.empathyapp.org - if site is running live please choose a time when there is little or no traffic (maybe at US nighttime, or you can check the server stats)

 ### Procedure